-Action Code Action Name Responsible Officer Position Status Progress Comments Annual Comment Authorising Officer STC 3.2.2.5 Encourage Life Choices - Support Services (LC- SS) staff to reference and remain compliant with the LC-SS Procedure Manual within their daily duties.
-With regular audits completed monthly to ensure compliance.
-Manager of Community Services Completed 100% The procedure manual has been reviewed following the November 2021 International Standards Audit.
+Action Action Na Code me Responsible Officer Position Status Progress Comments Annual Comment Authorising Officer STC Encourage 3.2.2.5 Choices - Support Services (L SS) staff to reference remain compliant the LC-SS Procedure Manual wi their daily duties.
+W regular au completed monthly to ensure compliant Community Services and with hin h its Completed 100% The procedure manual has been reviewed following the November 2021 International Standards Audit.
 Recommendations from the auditor and other relevant changes will be included in a revised copy of the manual which is currently under preparation.
 LC-SS staff reference the Procedure manual as a matter of course within their daily duties.
 The LC-SS Administration and Quality Officer has prepared a Quality Policy for LC-SS which will compliment the Procedure Manual and provide additional guidance for staff.
 Anna Watt